What is Myoskeletal Alignment Technique?

 - Corrects atrophy, weakness and muscle amnesia in head-forward postures

 - Addresses breathing disorders caused by a drooping ribcage

-- Lessens pain sensitivity through graded exposure assisted stretching
+- Lessens pain sensitivity through graded-exposure assisted stretching techniques

-- Eliminates protective muscle guarding due to joint dysfunction
+- Eliminates protective muscle guarding due to joint fixations

 - Improves sleep by lowering sympathetic nervous system tone